Ari-mu-l/ABCDnn_B2G-24-013/README.md

 # ABCDnn_B2G-24-013

+Note:
-Note: Scripts used for studies and checks during the review process are under the `DeprecatedScripts/` directory.
+Scripts used for studies and checks during the review process are under the `DeprecatedScripts/` directory.

+Bbj and Btj interpretations use the same set of ABCDnn training.
+Background histograms not changed.
+Only signal samples changed.

 ## General Procedures
 ### Prepare root files for training